 8 Tools for Content Creation

-After deciding what content idea you want to do, it’s important to know how to create the content you decide.
-This is where these 7 tools come in handy
+After deciding what content idea you want to do, it’s essential to know how to create the content you select.
+These seven tools come in handy.

 - Canva– Canva is a great free tool to create visuals for your content.
 Kind of like a simplified Photoshop, it helps you create images and posts.

 - Visual.ly– This tool helps create amazing infographics and data visualization.
-There are 30,000+ infographics that have already been created and that can help inspire you.
+30,000+ infographics created, and that can help inspire you.

 - Resize it– This is an online tool that helps you resize your images for publications.
-It is a great way for those new to design to fix images to fit into articles, e-books and PDF’s
+It is an excellent way for those new to design to fix images to fit into articles, ebooks and PDF’s

-- Meme Dad– If you’re creating funny content, think about adding a meme to it, This tool helps you create memes easily.
+- Meme Dad– If you’re creating entertaining content, think about adding a meme to it; this tool helps you develop memes quickly.